• Skip to main content

 Related reading: Understanding Toddler Growth Spurts (includes a printable guide for what behavior to expect from ages 2-6)

-Of course, the results of this mirror test for babies are not clear-cut.
-Just because a toddler recognizes themselves in the mirror doesn’t necessarily mean they have a mental concept of themselves.
-It may simply mean that by this age they have enough visual maturity to distinguish themselves in the mirror.
+Of course, the results of this mirror test of self-awareness for babies are not clear-cut.
+Just because a toddler recognizes themselves in the mirror doesn’t necessarily mean they have a complete mental concept of themselves.
+Visual recognition may not completely correlate to mental self-perception.
 Other, more complex studies would have to be conducted to determine when the mental concept of the self emerges.

 Want to understand more about your new baby?
 And how to thrive as a new mom?
 Download my new book!